davebenson/doom4-walkthrough/README.md

 Follow waypoints, to go down the elevator down to the next tiny fight.

-## Mission 2:  Fight: Tiny fight after realignment
+## Mission 2:  Mini Fight 2.8: Imps after Aligning the Bridge
 3 Imps climb up; one more on bridge.

 ## Mission 2:  Crossing the bridge